 The speeds were slightly slower than when I connected to Charlotte, but it’s still a major W for the provider overall.
 The ping could be slightly lower, but it’s still fast enough for most tasks.

 Anywhere between 40ms-60ms is acceptable for online gaming, although you’ll see better results at 0ms-20ms.
 It could be the difference between hitting your shot, so Hotspot Shield is a great option for anything from Warzone to FIFA.

-Hotspot Shield certainly weren’t lying about being one of the fastest providers in the business.
+Hotspot Shield certainly wasn’t lying about being one of the fastest providers in the business.
 The speeds are also consistent, which is just as important for the majority of users.
 It deserves top marks, with a range of high-speed servers which get the job done efficiently.

 However, the free version is insanely limited in terms of both speed and data.
 The connection speed is just 2 Mbps as they concentrate on pushing optimal results for premium users, while there’s a 500 MB daily data limit.
-Within those constraints, it’s hard to use it for anything other than the most basic online tasks.
+Within those constraints, it’s hard to use it for anything other than basic online tasks.

 Server Locations & Network